YinjingLin/OISST_indices/README.md

 ## Sea Surface Temperature (SST) indices and maps derived from the daily OISST v2 product

-This repository contains Jupyter notebooks, Python scripts and a module (in [OISST.py](OISST.py)) to calculate, maps and plots a series of diagnostics related to Sea Surface Temperature (SST) anomalies and Marine Heat Wave (MHW) conditions around Aotearoa New Zealand.
+This repository contains Jupyter notebooks, Python scripts and a module (in [OISST.py](OISST.py)) to calculate, map and plot a series of diagnostics related to Sea Surface Temperature (SST) anomalies and Marine Heat Wave (MHW) conditions around Aotearoa New Zealand.

 Author: [Nicolas Fauchereau](mailto:Nicolas.Fauchereau@niwa.co.nz)